 Wondering what to make all of your friends for Christmas?
 How about a Zero Waste Stocking!
 Simply download and print our free stocking pattern here.
 If you're looking for some unique fabric to make your stocking with, grab one of our Maker's Bundles!
-Each bundle includes enough fabric for at least two stockings.
+Each bundle includes enough fabric for two stockings (excluding a solid lining panel).
 Then, scroll down to follow the instructions.
-It's *sew* simple!

 To make this stocking, you'll need: